icrto/xML/Synthetic Dataset/README.md

  <p align="justify">
-  If a json config file is given, these parameters are loaded from the file.
+  If a json config file is given, these parameters are loaded from the file like <a href="https://github.com/icrto/xML/blob/master/Synthetic%20Dataset/config.json">this</a>.
 If not, then parameters are given through arguments of the class constructor.
+You can also use the method <code>create_default_config_file</code> to create a default configuration json file from the default parameters of the <code>Dataset</code> class constructor.
  </p>

  ## Examples